bwelte99/SipHash-FPGA-Accelerator/README.md

 2) Navigate to the /workstation/ directory
 `cd path/to/SipHash-FPGA-Accelerator/workstation`

-3) Run
+3) Build the project
 `make`

-4) Execute the resulting 'servertest' executable `./workstation`
+4) Run the resulting executable
+`./workstation`

 You should see output from a variety of tests indicating the latency and throughput of SipHash2-4 for different input sizes.